digitaljanitors/vominator/README.md

         --parent-domain PARENT DOMAIN
                                      REQUIRED: The parent domain name that will be used to create a seperate subdomain zone file for the new environment.
 IE, if you provide foo.org and your environment as bar, this will yield a new Route 53 zone file called bar.foo.org
         --cidr-block CIDR Block      REQUIRED: The network block for the new environment.
 This must be a /16 and the second octet should be unique for this environment.
 IE. 10.123.0.0/16
-    -d, --debug                      OPTIONAL: debug output
+        --account ACCOUNT            REQUIRED: The AWS account that you want to create this VPC in -d, --debug                      OPTIONAL: debug output
     -h, --help                       OPTIONAL: Display this screen
 ```